The atmosphere was colder than an arctic winter.

 Yes, that’s right.

-It was the first series I’d ever done on the ‘forbidden’ topic.
+It was the first series I’d ever done on the ‘forbidden’ topic and I was soon intimidated by the ‘cold as death’ atmosphere and dismissive looks from stakeholders in our church.

-I know that preaching about money is one of the topics that pastors avoid and even hate.
+I know that preaching on money is one of the topics that pastors avoid and even hate.
+They would rather take a cold bath in the middle of winter than broach this delicate topic.

 Here are 14 reasons why pastors really don’t like addressing this topic.